 Tax Deducted at Source (TDS) is a means of collecting Income Tax in India, under the Indian Income Tax Act of 1961.
-It is managed by the Central Board for Direct Taxes (CBDT) and is part of the Department of Revenue managed by Indian Revenue Service (IRS).
-It has a great importance while conducting tax audits.
+It is managed by the Central Board for Direct Taxes (CBDT) and is part of the Department of Revenue managed by the Indian Revenue Service (IRS).
+It has great importance while conducting tax audits.

 It is applicable to individuals and businesses, the payee is required to collect tax at source before making certain types of payments for rendering specific services.
 The types of payments include salary, fees, interest, rent, commission, etc. The payee is directed to collect a certain percentage of TDS that is sent to the Central Government.

 The concept of TDS is based on a simple principle i.e. tax is to be deducted at the time of payment getting due or actual payment whichever is earlier.
 It is a win-win scenario for both the taxpayers and the government.
 Tax is deducted when making payments by cash, credit or cheque, which is then deposited with the central agencies.

 - A steady source of revenue for the government.

 - Responsibility sharing for deduction and tax collection agencies.

 - Widens the tax collection.

 - Easier for a deductee as tax gets automatically collected and deposited to the credit of the central government.